SoltanHuseynov/PyEditor/README.md

 ## PyEditor V-2.0

-new actions in editor
+# new actions in editor
-1)
+- choosing the color of the theme in the editor
+-